infotroph/efrhizo/efrhizo-log.md

 More data cleanup!
 Found a note in an old TODO file reminding me to check 2012 T21 S2 for duplicated images.
 Inspected images, found that locations 1 and 45-75 all show location 40.
 Locations 5-40 and 80-110 all look OK: they show the same soil features visible at those locations in sessions 1 and 3.
 Updated 2012-censorframes.csv, reran Make.

 TODO: While checking T21 locations, noticed that 2012 T21 L115 S3 is a black image, but does not appear in censorframes-2012.csv.
 Fixed that, but this lead me to notice that in both sessions, the raw data file contains no entries for frames deeper than 95, even though images do exist for locations 100-110!
 Long-term, I probably need to do some kind of automated cross-checking of image listings against trace listings.
 For now, I'm just going to hope this isn't a widespread problem and shrug it off as a couple of missing datapoints that would only contribute zeroes.

+## 2016-03-29

+Last night's "black image" for 2012 S3 T21 L115 is actually a blue screen like most other bad images, I just had my laptop screen set to a late-night color balance and couldn't tell.
+Fixed in censorframes2012.csv.